raoconnor/raoconnor.github.io/_posts/2025-12-26-Nutanix Migration Lab-Part-3.md

-# Migration to Nutanix - Part 3
+# Nutanix Migration Lab - Part 3

 In **Part 1** I deployed the Nutanix Move appliance, in **Part Two** I tested a migration of a Windows 2019 Server from ESX to AHV.